 Each winter, clay soil around homes tends to dry out and contract.
 When spring rains come, the clay expands, moving everything in its path with hydraulic pressure.
 That soil shift can cause foundations to move and crack.

-“If soil around a home’s foundation is allowed to dry out too much, the slab can actually sink and disturb the plumbing lines beneath it,” Stevens said.
+“If soil around a home’s foundation is allowed to dry out too much, the slab can actually sink and disturb the plumbing lines beneath it,” Wooldridge said.
 “When that happens and a leak develops, water pressure can build up in pockets of clay soil beneath the slab and push back upward, causing more damage to the pipes until they break.”

 Telltale signs of a slab leak include: